junior-devleague/cyber-security/homework/mod-0-cyber-interest.md

 # Find Your Cyber Security Interest

 Cyber Security is a very big and exciting subject area.
 Do some research and find a few topics you are interested in learning more about.

-Write a 3-5 minute blog post on Medium describing specific things you are interested in with links to resources / ideas.
+Part 1:
+Find a current or recent technology related job posting that would be your "ideal job".
+Prefferably something that has to do with Cyber Security, however it could be any job in the technology field.
+Explain why this job is interesting to you and what skills, qualifications, or job requirments they list.

+Part 2:
+Pick 2-3 of the following topics (or something else related to Cyber Security!) that you are personally interested in, and do some research on them.
+Explain what is interesting and what you want to know more about.
+Be Specific!!

 Some Example topics to pick from: